gudrutis/esc18/vectorization/binning.markdown

 look at the [paper by Colfax](Colfax_Optimization_Techniques_2_of_3.pdf)

-Bonus: add thread parallelization with OpenMP
+Bonus: add thread parallelization with TBB

 More Bonuses: